zrbiv/zrbiv/README.md

 - 👋 Hi, I’m @zrbiv
 - 👀 I’m interested in gaming and data analysis
-- 🌱 I’m currently learning JS, Python, HTML
+- 🌱 I’m currently learning Python, SQL
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I'm currently in Tokyo!

 <!---
 zrbiv/zrbiv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.